maxlandau/electronics-cheatsheet/README.md

 To use this calculator for macOS, simply download the Mac executable in the macOS folder and run it.
 For Windows, download this project and build from the two source files **"main.c"** and **"emaths.h"**.
 An icon for the executable is included in the resources file.

 The **emaths.h** function header file may also be used/tweaked to expand on this concept for other electronics applications.

+## License

+This project is free to use, modify, copy, share, or whatever else you want to do with it under the terms of the MIT license.
+See "License" for details.

+Copyright (c) 2024 Maximilian Landau